Everything about the French sentence "C'est ouf"

-Are included a complete guide of what it is and how you can use it in a dialogue with an audio example.
-And also the cool stuff we added like dialogue example, slow pronunciation audio and more!
+On this page, we are going to explain you everything you need to know about the funny phrase "C'est ouf !".
+It includes a detailed explanation of what it is and how you can use it in a normal conversation with an audio example.
+Together with the useful things we sprinkled like dialogue example, slow pronunciation audio, synonym and more!

 The literal meaning is: